 - Lula Lake Land Trust, a surreal 8,000 acre private park outside of Chattanooga, Tennessee, that’s filled with waterfalls, trails, and fossils with a lake carved out of an abandoned coal mine.

-- The Conasauga River Swimming Hole, where you can snorkel with 70 species of fish and sunbathe on ancient boulders with baby frogs.
-The Consauga is among the most bio-diverse watersheds in the United States, and it’s well worth it to pack a great snorkel to see all of the little creatures in the water.
-We found this “Smarson” full face snorkel mask on Amazon and loved it – no leaks, no fiddly pieces, and you can talk through the mouth piece and breathe through your nose while underwater.
+- The Conasauga River Swimming Hole (directions), where you can snorkel with 70 species of fish and sunbathe on ancient boulders with baby frogs.
+The Consauga is among the most bio-diverse watersheds in the United States and and you can see all sorts of little creatures in the water.
+We brought these ridiculous full-face snorkels and it was the best idea ever — you can breathe through your nose and talk through the mouthpiece underwater.

 - The sweetest Airbnb in all of Lookout Mountain, Tennessee.
 We miss Ginger the pony already.
 What a gorgeous slice of the countryside.